rdmurugan/CausalML-code/README.md

 # Causal Deep Learning: Code Examples

-This repository contains the Python code examples that accompany the book "Causal Deep Learning: A Beginner's Journey" by Durai Rajamanickam.
+This repository contains the Python code examples that accompany the book "Causal Inference for Machine Learning Engineers - A Practical Guide" by Durai Rajamanickam.

 ## Organization